 VET industry specific courses enable students to count their VET achievement as a WACE course.
-Certificate II and III qualifications completed as a VET industry specific course will satisfy the Certificate II or higher requirement in 2020.
+Certificate II and III qualifications completed as a VET industry specific course will contribute to the completion requirement.

 4.7.2 VET industry specific course structure